Summarising in Counselling

-They condense or crystallise the essence of what the client is saying and feeling.
+Summarising is therefore a counselling skill used to condense or crystallise the main points of what the client is saying and feeling.

 The summary ’sums up’ the main themes that are emerging.

 Purpose of Summarising in counselling

 When summarising, the counsellor is ‘reflecting back’ the main points of the session so that the client has the opportunity to recap, and to ‘correct’ the counsellor if any parts of the summary feel inaccurate.

 - clarifying emotions for both the counsellor and the client

 - reviewing the work done so far, and taking stock

 - bringing a session to a close, by drawing together the main threads of the discussion

 - starting the process of focusing and prioritising ‘scattered’ thoughts and feelings

 While the above uses are all in keeping with a person-centred approach to counselling, other uses may also be more relevant in more directive modalities.
 For example, in CBT, summarising may be useful for: